 We strive to maintain a balance sheet structured in such a manner to ensure that sufficient liquidity is maintained to allow us to meet our liabilities and corporate objectives under both normal and stressed conditions.
 In terms of liabilities, we maintain sufficient liquidity to not only meet our obligations when due, but to avoid incurring unacceptable losses or risking damage to our reputation.
 Furthermore, we have balanced our equity with a reasonable proportionate use of structured long-term debt.
-Most notably, we use Private Placement Debt (as hereafter defined on page 15), which matures in 2024 and 2026 and has a 3.5 times total net debt1 to operating cash flow (as hereafter defined on page 39) covenant.
-For more information refer to the Debt and Contractual Obligations section beginning on page 39.
+Most notably, we use Private Placement Debt (as hereafter defined on page 15), which matures in 2024 and 2026 and has a 3.5 times total net debt1 to operating cash flow (as hereafter defined on page 41) covenant.
+We expect to be able to replace maturing notes with new Private Placement Debt.
+For more information refer to the Debt and Contractual Obligations section beginning on page 41.